 2. DRINK LOTS OF WATER

-When you’re dehydrated your body gives you the signal that it needs energy before it gives you thirst signals (thirst signals seem to be one of our body’s less evolved mechanisms); in fact, we can already be severely dehydrated before we actually feel thirsty.
+When you’re dehydrated your body gives you the signal that it needs energy before it gives you thirst signals (thirst signals seem to be one of our body’s less evolved mechanisms).
+In fact, we can already be severely dehydrated before we actually feel thirsty.

-This is another important one, and something I personally notice when I don’t get a good nights sleep.
-When you’re tired you will crave quick sugars for energy, and cravings are easy to give into under these circumstances as you will also have low willpower when you’re not rested.
+This is another important one, and something I personally notice when I don’t get a good night’s sleep.
+When you’re tired you will crave quick sugars for energy.
+And, the cravings are easy to give into under these circumstances as you will also have low willpower when you’re not rested.

-A wonder spice to be sure, cinnamon has been proven to help control blood glucose levels and reduce sugar cravings.
+Cinnamon has been proven to help control blood glucose levels and reduce sugar cravings.
 It does this by reducing the insulin spike after meals that can often lead you to craving more sugary foods.

-You can add cinnamon to many of your meals, hot drinks, smoothies, baking or herbal teas.
+You can add healthy cinnamon to many of your meals, hot drinks, smoothies, baking or herbal teas.
 (Always buy good quality cinnamon of the flaky bark variety as shown in the picture, and not the hard rolled sticks as they are not the same).

 5. PROBIOTICS AND FERMENTED FOODS